Insights

 Figma is an excellent product design tool.
 The problem is that teams are using a product design tool to solve an AI brand system problem.
 Those are two different things.

-Figma Is a Product Design Tool, Not an AI Brand System
+Why Is Figma a Product Design Tool, Not an AI Brand System?

 Figma was built to help product design teams collaborate on interfaces.
 It is not built to be an AI brand system.